 We are fulfilling this mission with our monthly series, PROJECT SHAW.
-We will build on this successful presentation of Shaw's work by creating the first annual Shaw Festival in the U.S., called SHAW NEW YORK..
-New York City, this country's theatre and art center, is the logical location for SHAW NEW YORK which will celebrate the motivating force behind Shaw's works: human rights.
+We have built on this successful presentation of Shaw's work by creating the first annual Shaw Festival in the U.S., called SHAW NEW YORK.
+New York City, this country's theatre and art center, is the logical location for SHAW NEW YORK which celebrates the motivating force behind Shaw's works: human rights.
 Each of the plays, all comedies, embrace the power of individual thought and basic human rights for all people.

-We take great pride in announcing that SHAW NEW YORK has successfully presented a fully mounted production of Shaw's comedic masterpiece, MAN AND SUPERMAN.
-This was presented as a co-production with the acclaimed Off-Broadway Irish Repertory Theatre Company in their theatre.
+SHAW NEW YORK 2012 was also a great success!
+We presented a fully mounted production of Shaw's comedic masterpiece, MAN AND SUPERMAN.
+This was presented as a co-production with the Irish Repertory Theatre Company in their Off-Broadway theatre space.
 This extremely well-recieved production has been filmed for the Lincoln Center Library for the Performing Arts.
 CLICK HERE FOR MORE ABOUT 'MAN AND SUPERMAN.'